December 17, 2019

 What Is the Java CompletableFuture API?

 The Java CompletableFuture API is a standard Java API for asynchronous programming.
+It helps developers write code that is more efficient and responsive.

 Introduced in Java 8 back in 2014, the CompletableFuture API was a major step forward for supporting custom callbacks that get executed when the asynchronous operation completes.
 Unlike its predecessor, the Future.get(), the Java CompletableFuture API was not a blocking call.